 This chapter focuses on questions regarding heat and measurement of heat.
 We will be seeing questions on the difference between clinical and laboratory thermometer.
 We will analyze the difference between heat and temperature by solving various questions given in this chapter.
 We will be seeing questions on conductors and insulators and their examples.
 We have fill in the blanks questions where, you have to fill the appropriate words to make the sentences meaningful.
 This chapter consists of a special type of questions for easier understanding.

-We have a match the following type questions which will enable you to match the correct answers to the right statements Have you wondered why wearing multiple layers of clothes in winter makes you stay warm ?, find out the answers why here.
+We have a match the following type questions (MCQs) which will enable you to match the correct answers to the right statements.
+Have you wondered why wearing multiple layers of clothes in winter makes you stay warm? find out the answers why here.
 You will be given an image where you have to mark the places where conduction, convection and radiation happens.

-Do you know why the buildings in hotter climate is painted white on the outside, want to know the answer to that question ?, find it out here.
-What will happen when you mix two liquids having different temperatures, what will happen to the temperature of the mixture ?, find it out here.
-You will be facing questions like these and practicing these will help you get an overall idea of this entire chapter.
+Do you know why the buildings in hotter climate are painted white on the outside, want to know the answer to that question? find it out here.
+What will happen when you mix two liquids having different temperatures, what will happen to the temperature of the mixture? find it out here.
+You will be facing questions like these and practising these will help you get an overall idea of this entire chapter.

 State the similarities and differences between a clinical thermometer and a laboratory thermometer.